ajaygunalan/AjVault/content/_index.md

 - [[Image-Guided Laser Surgery]]

 ### Core Expertise
 As I said, my core expertise is developing production-grade software for robots.
-I constantly seek to improve my skills in this, and I care a lot about its beauty and optimality.
-My quest is to find the Android OS for robots.
+I constantly seek to improve my skills in this, and I care a lot about its beauty and optimal.
+My quest is to find/architect the the Android equivalence OS for robots.

 - [[Data Structures and Algorithm]]
 - [[Real-Time Operating System]]
 - [[ROS]]

 ### Hobby Grade Skills
 I have done a few tasks using my hobby grade skills, but these are hobby grade levels.
 For example, my PCB/circuits may not be optimal in terms of EMI/EMC, cost.
 My website maybe not be secure, My controls might be hand-tuned, etc.